atk4/data/docs/quickstart.rst

 Active Record (see :ref:`Active Record`)
     Model can load individual record from DataSet, work with it and save it back into DataSet.
-While the record is loaded, we cal it an Active Record.
+While the record is loaded, we call it an Active Record.

 Action (see :ref:`Action`)